minescias/HabitTacker/Documentation/source/Cli.rst

     Adds new habit to the database

 **htr <habit_id> edit <options>**
-    Adds new habit to the database
+    Edits habit with given ID

     Availiable options:
      *  -name=<new name> - sets new habit name